-Click or tap here to enter text. desires to enter into a Memorandum of Understanding with the Click or tap here to enter text. to serve as an off-site reunification location should Click or tap here to enter text. need to relocate students, staff, and visitors following an emergency that greatly impacts the use of its facilities to ensure students are reunited with their families.
+[School Division] desires to enter into a Memorandum of Understanding with the [Reunification Site] to serve as an off-site reunification location should [School Division] need to relocate students, staff, and visitors following an emergency that greatly impacts the use of its facilities to ensure students are reunited with their families.

-Click or tap here to enter text. and the Click or tap here to enter text. desire to enter this Memorandum of Understanding to establish a framework of cooperation and a working relationship that would assist in facilitating the use of this site as a reunification location to ensure that all impacted students are safely reunited with their families following an emergency in one or more of the division's facilities.
+[School Division] and the [Reunification Site] desire to enter this Memorandum of Understanding to establish a framework of cooperation and a working relationship that would assist in facilitating the use of this site as a reunification location to ensure that all impacted students are safely reunited with their families following an emergency in one or more of the division's facilities.

-Now, therefore, Click or tap here to enter text. and the Click or tap here to enter text., in consideration of the mutual covenants and agreements herein contained, do mutually agree as follows:
+Now, therefore, [School Division] and the [Reunification Site], in consideration of the mutual covenants and agreements herein contained, do mutually agree as follows:

-- 1. Should Click or tap here to enter text. need to act on this MOU, it will require space for upward of approximately Click or tap here to enter text. students. - Click or tap here to enter text. staff would be responsible for setting up and facilitating the transport, care, and successful reunification of all Click or tap here to enter text. students. - 3.
-Click or tap here to enter text. has an established reunification procedure that will be followed, including trained staff that will facilitate this process. - 4.
-Click or tap here to enter text. will work with local law enforcement to ensure security during transport and once the students are on the premises. - 5.
-Click or tap here to enter text. will, as soon as possible, notify the designated point of contact for Click or tap here to enter text., should the off-site reunification area be needed for use. - 6.
-Click or tap here to enter text. will continuously coordinate with Click or tap here to enter text. during any use of their facility. - 7.
-Click or tap here to enter text. staff would be responsible for making the facilities on the property accessible and suitable for Click or tap here to enter text.'s use. - 8.
-Click or tap here to enter text. would, at minimum, require a space to securely house all students, as well as a designated area for parents/guardians to check in and an area where students and parents/guardians can be reunited.
+- Should [School Division] need to act on this MOU, it will require space for upward of approximately [estimated number] students. - [School Division] staff would be responsible for setting up and facilitating the transport, care, and successful reunification of all [School Division] students. - [School Division] has an established reunification procedure that will be followed, including trained staff who will facilitate this process. - 4.
+[School Division] will work with local law enforcement to ensure security during transport and once the students are on the premises. - 5.
+[School Division] will, as soon as possible, notify the designated point of contact for [Reunification Site], should the off-site reunification area be needed for use. - 6.
+[School Division] will continuously coordinate with [Reunification Site] during any use of their facility. - 7.
+[Reunification Site] staff would be responsible for making the facilities on the property accessible and suitable for [School Division]'s use. - 8.
+[School Division] would, at minimum, require a space to securely house all students, as well as a designated area for parents/guardians to check in and an area where students and parents/guardians can be reunited.
 Additional rooms may be needed depending on the situation. - 9.
-Click or tap here to enter text. should expect that a large volume of vehicle traffic will be likely, given the number of students. - 10.
-Click or tap here to enter text. would make every effort to ensure that the facility is returned to its previous state following any use.
+[Reunification Site] should expect that a large volume of vehicle traffic is likely, given the number of students. - 10.
+[School Division] would make every effort to ensure that the facility is returned to its previous state following any use.

-In an o ongoing effort to ensure the success of the agreement, both parties agree to the following: Encourage ongoing liaison with the other.
-Work with each other to develop emergency plans, training exercises, and a state of preparedness.
-Work with each other in times of disaster or emergency to meet the needs of the division and community.
-Work within its own lines of authority and respect the lines of authority of the other.
-Strive to distribute copies of and publicize this agreement through channels to its own members and to other organizations, both public and private, which may have an active interest in disaster relief.
-Click or tap here to enter text. will not incur nor reimburse any expenses pertaining to this agreement or the parties involved.

-Acknowledge that each Party intends that transportation, food, housing, and any expense incurred by either Party shall be the responsibility of the Party that incurs the expense.
+In an ongoing effort to ensure the success of the agreement, both parties agree to the following:

+- Encourage ongoing liaison with the other. - Work together to develop emergency plans, training exercises, and a state of preparedness. - Work together in times of disaster or emergency to meet the needs of the division and community. - Work within its own lines of authority and respect the lines of authority of the other. - Strive to distribute copies of and publicize this agreement through channels to its own members and to other organizations, both public and private, which may have an active interest in disaster relief. - [School Division] will not incur nor reimburse any expenses pertaining to this agreement or the parties involved. - Acknowledge that each Party intends that transportation, food, housing, and any expense incurred by either Party shall be the responsibility of the Party that incurs the expense.

 Acknowledge that each Party intends to supply the best-that-can-be-applied accommodations and necessities during activation but agree that such may not be the priority during activation and, as such, cannot be assured.